 tips and tricks site:example.com

-3 – After you have typed your search query as above, click the Google Search button.
+3 – After you’ve typed your search query, click the magnifying glass to perform your search.

 Google’s search capabilities are so advanced that many webmasters have replaced their sites’ built-in search boxes with a third-party site-search tool provided by Google.